rmajuri/trademarkit/README.md

 ### Testing

 I plan to add tests for my components using [Jest](https://jestjs.io/) but have excluded them in the interest of timeliness.
 In my current role, I'm used to testing my Redux logic using [Mocha](https://mochajs.org/) and [Chai](https://www.chaijs.com/).

+### Accessibility

+I try my best to be cognizant of accessibility standards, first by writing semantic HTML.
+I also keep a bookmarked browser folder containing accessibility guides and refer to it while I'm developing.
+Even so, I like to go comb project thoroughly after reaching a checkpoint in order to ensure that I've made my components as accessible as I can make them.

+## Meta Tags and Favicon

+One thing I learned about SSR during this project was how much it improves SEO.
+I don't know if SSR requires a different approach to meta tags from client-side rendering, but I plan to learn how to include branding assets and other relevant meta data in the head of an server-side rendered app.

 ### Theming and Styling